Updated: 02/2026

 Section 600.

-Upon completion and approval of the IPE/IPE Amendment, initiate/implement services in a timely manner.
+- Upon completion and approval of the IPE or IPE Amendment, initiate and implement services in a timely manner.

-Continue to work cooperatively with the RISE Program contractor to assist the consumer with the business plan implementation.
+- Continue to work cooperatively to assist the consumer with Business Plan implementation.

 1407.09 Establishment of the Business